ngodat0103/home-lab/k3s/readme.md

 This project uses Vagrant to create a local K3s cluster and ArgoCD to manage the applications in a GitOps fashion.

-1.  **Infrastructure Provisioning**: The `Vagrantfile` defines a multi-machine setup with a K3s master and several worker nodes.
-Running `vagrant up` will create these virtual machines, install K3s, and set up the basic cluster infrastructure.
+1.  **Infrastructure Provisioning**: The `Vagrantfile` defines a 4-machine setup (1 master, 2 workers, 1 NFS server).
+The `start-cluster.sh` script runs `vagrant up` and enables ArgoCD self-healing.

-2.  **GitOps with ArgoCD**: ArgoCD is installed on the cluster and configured to monitor this Git repository.
-Any changes pushed to the `main` branch that affect the Kubernetes manifests in the `argocd-app/` directory will be automatically detected by ArgoCD.

-3.  **Application Deployment**: ArgoCD synchronizes the state of the applications defined in the repository with the state of the cluster.
-This means it will automatically deploy or update applications like Vaultwarden, PostgreSQL, and others whenever the corresponding manifests are updated in Git.
+2.  **GitOps with ArgoCD**: ArgoCD monitors this Git repository with automatic sync.
+Applications are organized by type (daemon/stateful/stateless) and deployed based on manifest changes.

+3.  **Storage Strategy**: Combines Longhorn distributed storage with NFS external provisioner.
+Longhorn handles block storage while NFS provides shared filesystem access.

+4.  **Application Deployment**: ArgoCD synchronizes applications from the `argocd-app/` directory structure, automatically deploying PostgreSQL, Vaultwarden, qBittorrent, monitoring stack, and other services.